ORD - PAR

 The average price of all round-trip flights from Chicago O'Hare Intl Airport to Paris clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago O'Hare Airport to Paris, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Chicago O'Hare Airport, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+For your return to Chicago O'Hare Airport, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Chicago O'Hare Intl Airport to Paris?